awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Parameters: None

-This control checks that Amazon Elastic Block Store snapshots are not public, determined by the ability to be restorable by anyone\.
+This control checks that Amazon Elastic Block Store snapshots are not public, as determined by the ability to be restorable by anyone\.

-EBS snapshots are used to back up the data on your EBS volumes to Amazon S3 at a specific point in time, and can be used to restore previous states of EBS volumes\.
-EBS snapshots should not be publicly restorable by everyone unless you explicitly allow it, to avoid accidental exposure of your company’s sensitive data\.
+EBS snapshots are used to back up the data on your EBS volumes to Amazon S3 at a specific point in time\.
+You can use the snapshots to restore previous states of EBS volumes\.
+EBS snapshots should not be publicly restorable by everyone unless you explicitly allow it\.
+Restricting this ability avoids accidental exposure of your company’s sensitive data\.

 ### Remediation<a name="ec2-1-remediation"></a>